My 15 µseconds of fame: "Block Stacking Game" was featured on the Instructables homepage back in 2015.

 You can take a look at the Arduino sketch for the ATTiny on GitHub.

 This was a little toy I built as a gift for a white elephant party in 2016.
 I mounted a VL6180X sensor (Using one of ST Micro's great little eval kits), a Teensy 3.2, and a WS2812B RGB LED onto a solder-able breadboard.
 Using Platform IO I threw together a little firmware that dimmed the LED based on how far a hand was to the sensor and would turn the LED on/off if a hand was swiped over the sensor quickly.
-It's not much use but that's the point of a white elephant gift, no?
+It's pretty useless but that's the point of a white elephant gift, no?

 Get the firmware on Github...